 The Boy Scouts of America is an all-denominational organization, which encourages each member to actively participate in his religious beliefs and responsibilities.
+Grace should be said before each meal, and all campers given an opportunity to participate.
 Please let your Scouts know they should feel free to pray as they have been taught, and remind them of the importance of showing respect other's forms and traditions.
-Each camp does have a "Scoutis Reverent" patch that can be earned and purchased at camp.
-We will have an "All Scouts Service"During the week which is open to all but nor required.
+Each camp does have a "Scout is Reverent" patch that can be earned and purchased at camp.